Onayena Constituency: Economy and infrastructure

 The main economic activities in the constituency are agriculture and cattle rearing.
 Omahangu is the principal crop in Onayena, while cattle, goats and donkeys are the farming animals in the area.
 The constituency has important cultural and historical links.
 Onayena has a settlement prominent for investment opportunities and has a lot of large virgin land available housing and business investment.

 History

 The Ondonga kings Shikongo shaKalulu and Nehale Mpingana lived and are buried here.
 The village of Omandongo where the first Finnish missionaries arrived in 1870, including Nakambale Martti Rautanen, is situated in Onayena.

 Politics

 Onayena constituency is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+In the 2004 regional election SWAPO councillor Marx Nekongo was reelected with 5,481 of the 5,580 votes cast.

 In the 2015 local and regional elections Mateus Nelumbu Kamati, a former SWAPO coordinator, won uncontested and became councillor after no opposition party nominated a candidate.
 Councillor Kamati was re-elected in the 2020 regional election.
 He received 2,987 votes, well ahead of Hileni Shinyamba of the Independent Patriots for Change (IPC), a party formed in August 2020, who obtained 651 votes.